proudmonkey/AutoWrapper/README.md

     try
     {
         var personId = await _personManager.CreateAsync(createRequest);
-        return new ApiResponse("New record has been created to the database", personId, Status201Created);
+        return new ApiResponse("New record has been created in the database.", personId, Status201Created);
     }
     catch (Exception ex)
     {